Shopify/cibuildgem/README.md

 > [!NOTE]
-> **This tool is currently in active development.** We are very much looking for your feedback feedback.
+> **This tool is currently in active development.** We are very much looking for your feedback.

 ## 🗒️ Preambule